learn-co-curriculum/react-hooks-forms/README.md

 ```

 Previously, our application was rendering `Form` directly inside `src/index.js`.
-Now, however, we've added a component that _renders_ `Form` as a child.
+Now, however, we've added a component that renders `Form` as a child.
 Because
 of this change, you'll need to update `src/index.js` so that it renders
 `ParentComponent` instead of `Form`.

-**Aside**: Submission functionality is omitted here for simplicity.
-Also, If
-you're following along in the example files, don't forget to update `index.js`
+**Note**: If you're following along in the example files, don't forget to update
-to point to `ParentComponent`.
+`index.js` to point to `ParentComponent`.
+If you don't make this change, the
+behavior of the form inputs will appear the same, but they will just be regular
+HTML input fields — they will not be controlled.
+To verify this, you can log
+`event.target.value` from inside the `handleFirstNameChange` and
+`handleLastNameChange` functions in `ParentComponent`.

 With `ParentComponent`, we've moved all the form logic up one level.